How to use Christmas Feedback to Grow your Revenue in 2020

 Your customers may call it the most wonderful time of the year: gathering with loved ones, surrounded by… delicious food.
 As a restaurant owner, however, you know it best as the busiest time of the year.

 So, how to capitalize on the extra feedback and make sure that the customer journey during the holidays is optimized?
-Let’s be honest, it is not possible to prevent negative reviews altogether, but businesses are in control of their online reputation on review platforms.
-Read on to find out how to make review management help hospitality businesses scale.
+Let’s be honest, it is not possible to prevent negative reviews altogether, but businesses are in control of their online reputation management on review platforms.

 Growth starts with customer engagement